fullcalendar/fullcalendar-docs/_docs-v5/upgrading-from-v4.md

     <td></td>
     <td>
       <p>
         You can now customize the long span of content next to the slot's date/time text.
 In timegrid view, this is the horizontal space that passes under all of the days.
 In timeline view, this is the vertical space that passes through the resources.
-Use the following <a href='#'>slot render hooks</a>:
+Use the following <a href='slot-render-hooks'>slot render hooks</a>:
       </p>
       <ul class='diff-list'>
         <li class='diff-added'>slotLaneClassNames</li>